 The Museum achieved FULL accreditation on 28th February 2013, and was renewed on 24th November2016.

-The Visitor Attraction QualityScheme (VAQAS) was achieved on 3rd August 2015 and was renewed on 10th August 2017.
+The Visitor Attraction QualityScheme (VAQAS) was initially achieved on 3rd August 2015 and was renewed on 21st April for 2023/24 year

 To find out more about the Carnegie Library Building, please visit

 the 'Out of the Blue Artifacts"website by clicking on the following link

 Brynmawr & District Museum is completely run and maintained by volunteers, at the moment there are 23 volunteers who man the museum.